juliannajollyrenzi/Renzi_etal_202X_legacies/README.md

 *Snail would sizes*

 **Description:** Snail would sizes on experimental corals.
-Wounds were measured in ImageJ using reference lengths.
+Wounds were measured in ImageJ using reference lengths

 #### Variables